lewagon/dotfiles/01-Ruby/README.fr.md

-Le module Ruby est constitué de 6 blocs pédagogiques.
-Les 4 premiers traitent des notions fondamentales de la programmation que vous devez absolument maîtriser.
+The Ruby module has 6 days.
+The first 4 days deal with core notions you absolutely need to understand.

 ### `01 Programming Basics`